Instantan/web/README.md

 > Warning: This package is currently (not even) in alpha, not really tested yet and should not be used yet

 ## Todos
-- Find a good api for defining sockets
+- Find a good api for defining sockets -> maybe dont implement sockets
+- Content type handling in generated api

 ## Key Features
 - **Zero Dependencies**: Built entirely on Go's standard library.
 No external packages required.